rudra-intel/edge-ai-libraries/sample-applications/video-search-and-summarization/docs/user-guide/deploy-with-helm.md

 > **Tip:** Set `global.env.EMBEDDING_MODEL_NAME` to pick the default embedding model for both the multimodal embedding service and DataPrep.
 When deploying the unified summary + search mode, also set `global.env.TEXT_EMBEDDING_MODEL_NAME` and flip `global.embedding.preferTextModel` to `true` so the chart enforces the text embedding requirement automatically.
 Review the supported model list in [supported-models](../../../../microservices/multimodal-embedding-serving/docs/user-guide/supported-models.md) before choosing model IDs.

+> **Note:** `multimodal-embedding-ms` and `vdms-dataprep` share the same PVC for model/cache storage.
+If you enable GPU for one of them, enable it for the other as well (`global.gpu.multimodalembeddingmsEnabled=true` **and** `global.gpu.vdmsdataprepEnabled=true`).
+Mixing GPU/CPU modes between the two causes the GPU pod to wait forever because the shared PVC can only be attached to a single node at a time.
+The Helm chart validates this pairing and will fail the install/upgrade when the flags don’t match while both services are enabled.

+> **Unified-mode GPU examples:**
+> - VLM search + MME + DataPrep on GPU: set `global.gpu.vlminferenceEnabled=true`, `global.gpu.multimodalembeddingmsEnabled=true`, `global.gpu.vdmsdataprepEnabled=true`.
+> - OVMS summary + MME + DataPrep on GPU: set `global.gpu.ovmsEnabled=true`, `global.gpu.multimodalembeddingmsEnabled=true`, `global.gpu.vdmsdataprepEnabled=true`.
+> In each case MME and DataPrep must share the same GPU setting, otherwise Helm blocks the deployment.

 ### 3. Build Helm Dependencies